Type 1 Diabetes

 If it is hard to tell if you have type 2 or type 1 diabetes, your doctor may do a C-peptide test or test for autoantibodies.
 (Autoantibodies are produced when the body's immune system does not work right.)
-For example, many people with type 1 diabetes produce the autoantibody zinc transporter 8 (ZnT8Ab).
-People with type 2 diabetes or gestational diabetes do not produce ZnT8Ab.
+These tests can help diagnose type 1 diabetes.

 There are several types of autoantibodies, and some people may have them even before they show symptoms of type 1 diabetes.
 For people with a parent or sibling with type 1 diabetes, testing for autoantibodies and a higher-than-normal blood sugar level may be done to screen for an early stage of type 1 diabetes.